golang/proposal/design/56345-structured-logging.md

 `Logger`'s output methods produce log output by constructing a `Record` and passing it to the `Logger`'s handler.
-There is an output method for each of four most common levels, a `Log` method that takes any level, and a `LogAttrs` method that accepts only `Attr`s as an optimization.
+There are two output methods for each of four most common levels, one which takes a context and one which doesn't.
+There is also a `Log` method that takes any level, and a `LogAttrs` method that accepts only `Attr`s as an optimization, both of which take a context.

 These methods first call `Handler.Enabled` to see if they should proceed.

 Each of these methods has a corresponding top-level function that uses the default logger.

+The context is passed to Handler.Enabled and Handler.Handle.
+Handlers sometimes need to retrieve values from a context, tracing spans being a prime example.

 We will provide a vet check for the methods that take a list of `any` arguments to catch problems with missing keys or values.

 ```
-func (l *Logger) Log(level Level, msg string, args ...any)
+func (l *Logger) Log(ctx context.Context, level Level, msg string, args ...any)
     Log emits a log record with the current time and the given level and
     message.
 The Record's Attrs consist of the Logger's attributes followed by
     the Attrs specified by args.